 He never meant to be a man of war— from Temple by Thao & the Get Down Stay Down

-Recently we had to have our sewer line repaired.
+Recently we had our sewer line repaired.
 It kept backing up into the basement.
-(Yuck.)
-Cadin made an appointment to have a plumber come fix the problem.
-The plumber came with two Mexicans who dug a very deep hole in our backyard.
-After they were done digging the hole, the plumber commenced with the pipe work, replacing part of the sewer line that had roots in it and installing a clean out.
+The plumber, who was white, came with two Spanish-speaking day laborers who dug a very deep hole in our backyard.
+After the hole was dug, the plumber commenced with the pipe work, replacing part of the sewer line that had root damage and installing a clean out.
 He backfilled the hole part way and then left the job half done.

-This repair was a job that cost several thousand dollars and although he said someone would come finish backfilling the hole, i had my doubts that anyone was going to show up to finish the job.
+This repair was a job that cost several thousand dollars and although the plumber claimed that someone would come finish backfilling the hole, I had my doubts that anyone would show up to finish the job.

 But we found freedom what will you do now